machine learning

 Posted on Updated on

 Thematic Analysis is a powerful qualitative approach used by many consultants.
-It involves identifying patterns and themes to better understand how and why something happened, which provides the context for other quantitative analysis.
+It involves identifying patterns and themes to better understand how and why something happened, which provides the context for other quantitative analyses.
 It can also be utilized when developing strategies and tactics due to its “cause and effect” nature.

 Typical analysis tends to be event-based.
 Something happened that was unexpected.
 Some type of triggering or compelling event is sought to either stop something from happening or to make something happen.
 With enough of the right data, you may be able to identify patterns, which can help predict what will happen next based on past events.
 This data-based understanding may be simplistic or incomplete, but often it is sufficient.